-5.8 However, to the extent that the fundamental rights or principles of EU law which are saved in clause 5(5) fall within the general principles of EU law, the saving appears to have limited effect because of paragraph 3 of Schedule 1 which provides:
+- 5.8 However, to the extent that the fundamental rights or principles of EU law which are saved in clause 5(5) fall within the general principles of EU law, the saving appears to have limited effect because of paragraph 3 of Schedule 1 which provides: - 3 (1) There is no right of action in domestic law on or after exit day based on a failure to comply with any of the general principles of EU law.

-- 3 (1) There is no right of action in domestic law on or after exit day based on a failure to comply with any of the general principles of EU law. - (2) No court or tribunal or other public authority may, on or after exit day- - (a) disapply or quash any enactment or other rule of law, or because it is incompatible with any of the general principles of EU law.
+- (2) No court or tribunal or other public authority may, on or after exit day- - (a) disapply or quash any enactment or other rule of law, or - (b) quash any conduct or otherwise decide that it is unlawful, because it is incompatible with any of the general principles of EU law.